alida-laney/justalida/_poems/pain.md

 Even in the worst moments,
 My metabolism is tuned to refine darkness into light.

-I am shocked to report,
+I am shocked to report:
 This eases my pain.